alttch/eva3/doc/uc/uc_api.rst

 destroy_device - destroy device items
 -------------------------------------

-Works in opposite way to :ref:`create_device` function, destroying all items specified in the template.
+Works in an opposite way to :ref:`create_device` function, destroying all items specified in the template.

 Parameters: